buildtimetrend/service/README.md

         # trigger Buildtime Trend Service to parse Travis CI log and send result to Keen.io
         - http://buildtimetrend-service.herokuapp.com/travis

-When Buildtime Trend Service is triggered by a Travis CI notification, it will get the necessary parameters (repo name and build number) from the `payload` that is passed by Travis CI, to trigger loading and parsing the Travis CI log of the corresponding build.
+When Buildtime Trend Service is triggered by a Travis CI notification, it will get the necessary parameters (repo name and build number) from the `payload` that is passed by Travis CI.
+This will trigger loading and parsing the Travis CI log of the corresponding build, the analysed data is stored in the Keen.io database.

 Config file
 -----------